openmainframeproject/zvm-community-tools/README.md

 ## Install

 Each subdirectory has its own install process:
-- ``execs`` - Download the ``https://github.com/openmainframeproject/zvm-community-tools/blob/main/execs/zvmtools.vmarc`` file and copy it to z/VM in binary, and unpack it.
+- ``execs/`` - Download the ``https://github.com/openmainframeproject/zvm-community-tools/blob/main/execs/zvmtools.vmarc`` file and copy it to z/VM in binary, and unpack it.

-- ``zlma`` - Work in progress - not ready to install yet ...
+- ``dmscmd/`` - Follow the instructions here: https://github.com/openmainframeproject/zvm-community-tools/tree/main/dmscmd#building-dmscmd
+- ``zlma`` - Use the ``instzlma`` bash script
+- ``ztrust/`` - Follow the instructions here: https://github.com/openmainframeproject/zvm-community-tools/tree/main/ztrust

 ## Build